AI

 OpenAI Deep Research (Free: 5/month).
 Enough to evaluate, not enough to rely on.
 A single project often eats 2-3 runs (initial pass, follow-up, clarification).
 You'll hit the cap by day 10 if you use it for work.
 Plus at $20/month for 25 runs is the realistic starting tier.

-Perplexity Deep Research (Free: 5/day).
+Perplexity Deep Research (Free: roughly 5/day).
 The most generous of the bunch.
-5 per day is 150 per month, more than most people need.
+Perplexity caps free users at a handful of Deep Research runs a day, which still adds up to more than most people need.
 Free-tier output is shorter than Pro, and you don't get the newer Sonar variants.
 For casual use, this is the free tier you actually keep using.

 Claude Research (Pro only, $20/month).
 No dedicated free tier for the Research feature.
 The free plan includes chat and web search, but multi-step research is behind Pro.
-Pro also includes Claude's full Sonnet 4.5 and Opus 4.5 access, so the $20 buys you the strongest long-context reading model on the market.
+Pro also includes Claude's Sonnet 5 access (Opus 5 on the higher tiers), so the $20 buys you one of the strongest long-context reading models on the market.

-If you only pay for one, Perplexity Pro gives you the highest run count (500/month) at $20.
+If you only pay for one, Perplexity Pro gives you the highest volume-to-price ratio at $20.
 If you only want the smartest output, ChatGPT Plus at $20 gets you 25 OpenAI Deep Research runs plus everything else in the Plus bundle.
-For Google Workspace users, Gemini AI Pro is the natural pick.
+For Google Workspace users or the lowest monthly cost, Gemini's AI Plus and AI Pro tiers are the natural pick.
 Claude Pro makes the most sense if you already use Claude for reading and writing and want one integrated subscription.

 Which Tool for Which Job